-There comes a time in every man’s life when he has to hold his hands up and admit he made a mistake.
+There comes a time in every man’s life when he has to hold his hands up, tell a funny dad tale and admit he made a mistake.
 Or, if you are me, lots of times.
 One of the more recent came during a particularly chastening half hour at Wetherby Service Station on the A1.
 There, just in between the Marks & Spencer and Greggs and just as our son entered his third consecutive hour of crying, I turned to my wife and said, ‘You’re right, we’ve done this all wrong.’

 Save your applause, because while this might have been a noble admittance of error, it did nothing to ease our predicament.
 We were still a long, long way away from our destination.
 And we were still a long, long way from calming the bubster down.
-A dark few hours followed, but thankfully we survived.
+A dark few hours followed, but thankfully we survived to tell a funny dad tale.
 And as the sun rose over Scottish Highlands the next morning, we endeavoured to unpick where it had all gone pear shaped.
 Here’s what we came up with.

 Mistake 1: setting off in the morning